What is BEACON?

 BEACON care consists of 7-8 teleheath appointments with a trained clinician and 9-10 brief online meetings with a Digital Navigator.
 Appointments with clinicians are about 45 minutes long and meetings with the Digital Navigator are about 20 minutes.

-What is a Digital Navigator role?
+What is a Digital Navigator?

 The Digital Navigator is an integral part of BEACON.
 This peer role is here to help with the integration of technology-enhanced care.
 The Digital Navigator helps individuals with onboarding to the mindLAMP app, troubleshooting app issues, and interpreting results from the personalized data visualizations.